Delusional Psychosis And Delusional Disorder

 Delusions tend to be more common than hallucinations in bipolar disorder-related psychosis, which might negatively impact the course of the condition.
 However, psychotic features are associated with the severity of the mental illness and the rate and duration of hospitalizations.
 Common symptoms may manifest as "grandiose, persecutory, and referential delusions, auditory verbal hallucinations or hearing voices, and visual hallucinations."
 Due to the similarity of certain symptoms, bipolar disorder can sometimes be misdiagnosed as schizophrenia.

-Methods to treat psychosis depend on its cause.
-There are many ways to address and treat psychosis, including antipsychotic medication, psychotherapy, self-help groups, rehabilitation programs, and other therapeutic approaches.
+Methods to treat psychosis, delusional disorders, and other types of mental disorders depend on their cause.
+There are many ways to address and treat psychosis and delusional disorders, including antipsychotic medication, psychotherapy, self-help groups, rehabilitation programs, and other therapeutic approaches.
 Seeking and receiving treatment can be valuable, as it may reduce the risk of hospital admissions, alleviate symptoms, and improve one's quality of life and social functioning.

 A male therapist listens intently to the male patient sitting across from him during a therapy session.